colab-coop/colab-coop/src/blog/markdown/karen-talks-about-harnessing-flexbox-on-smashing-magazine.md

 <a href="http://www.smashingmagazine.com/2015/03/02/harnessing-flexbox-for-todays-web-apps/"><img src="/assets/img/blog/flexbox_demo.png" class="center-element border-all"></a>

  Ever struggle with CSS to create vertical centering or equal heights on a web app layout?
 We have.
 Thankfully our collaborator and front-end developer Karen Menezes has some answers.
 She's published a sweet and fairly in depth <a href="http://www.smashingmagazine.com/2015/03/02/harnessing-flexbox-for-todays-web-apps/">article on Smashing Magazine</a> looking into flexbox, a simple and accommodating solution for just such fuss.
-It's chocked full of real world use cases and info on browser support.
+It's chock-full of real world use cases and info on browser support.

  Here's a sample: